stintel/vallumd/README.md

 The nicest way to install any package, is by using your distribution's package management.
-However, since this project is very young, it has not been included in any distribution yet.
+However, since this project is very young, it has not been included in many distributions yet.

 ### CentOS/RedHat